trviph/saigon/content/en/posts/data-normalization.md

 ---------------------------------------
 ```

 That being said, having JSON columns like mentioned above violates the 1NF.
 It is, however, not entirely a bad thing to do.
-In some use cases, it is preferable to sacrifice writing speed (create, update, delete) in exchange for reading speed (select, aggregate).
-This technique is embedding data, which stores a snapshot of any relevant data together with the main data to bypass joining or needing multiple queries.
+In some use cases, it is preferable to denormalize data in exchange for an improvement in reading speed.
+This technique is embedding data, which stores a snapshot of any relevant data together with the main data to bypass joining or needing multiple queries, but may introduce inconsistency due to stale snapshots.
 It is up to us to choose the appropriate tool for the job.

 ### Number of attributes is not fixed